kalavattam/2023_Greenlaw-et-al/results/2023-0115/test_umi-tools-dedup.md

     + `samtools merge` resulting bam with replicate bam(s) that are also
         * ...`.primary-secondary.`
         * ...and subject to *K. lactis* and *20S* alignment exclusion
-- To obtain files for use as input to Trinity genome-free mode, start with the unseparated bam (i.e., the bam used as input to `separate_bam.sh`)
+- To obtain files for use as input to Trinity genome-free mode, ~~start with the unseparated bam (i.e., the bam used as input to `separate_bam.sh`)~~*Can't because it contains multimappers*; so, instead, start with `.proper-etc.`, which contains primary alignments along with non-secondary singletons and unmapped reads
     + Exclude *K. lactis* and *20S* alignments
     + Convert the resulting bam to fastq
     + Use paired-end fastqs, together with paired-end fastqs derived from processed *replicate* bams, as input for Trinity genome-free mode